Sabz-m/nc-news/README.md

 # Northcoders News API

-In order to successfully connect to the two databases locally you would need to create a .env.development file and a .env.test file.
+In order to successfully connect to the two databases locally you would need to create a .env.development file and a .env.test file..

 ---